-INDUSTRIAL PROJECT IV
+INDUSTRIAL PROIECT IV d)

-- (1) An industrial project having a minimum duration 300 hours must be undertaken. - (2) The project is supervised by Durban University of Technology staff. - (3) Unless special permission is granted by the Head of Department, Industrial Project IV may only be registered after the student has obtained at least 0.4 subject credits. - (4) Where all requirements of Industrial Project IV have been met within the first two registrations, the credit will be deemed to have been obtained at first attempt and in one semester for the purposes of rule G(18)(9)(a)(l).
+- An industrial project having a minimum duration 300 hours must be undertaken.
+(1) - The project is supervised by Durban University of Technology staff.
+(2) - (3) Unless special permission is granted by the Head of Department, Industrial Project IV may only be registered after the student has obtained at least 0.4 subject credits. - Where all requirements of Industrial Project IV have been met within (4) the first two registrations, the credit will be deemed to have been obtained at first attempt and in one semester for the purposes of rule G(18)(9)(a)(l).

-e) ASSESSMENT PLAN
+ASSESSMENT PLAN e)